Skip to main content

 Grá inne Donnelly

-As clinical editor of the POGP journal, Grá inne also sits on the Board of Trustees.
+As Editor-in-Chief of the POGP journal, Grá inne also sits on the Board of Trustees.
 In her role as editor, she chairs the Journal Subcommittee and oversees the running of the journal.
 With the assistance of the assocaite editors, submissions are assessed to ensure that the subject matter is of interest to the readership and is in line with the mission of the journal.
 She allocates each submission to two of our peer reviewers as part of the double-blind peer review process.
 She then steers the authors through the publication process from submission to final publication.
+As Editor-in-Chief, Gráinne makes final Editorial decisions in collaboration witht he core Editorial team for the journal and helps to promote the visibility and impact of the journal.

 Biography

 Grainne is an Advanced Physiotherapy Practitioner in pelvic health working in private practice and research.
 She completed a Bachelor of Science in Physiotherapy from Ulster University in 2008, postgraduate certificate in continence practice in 2018 from the University of Bradford and a Masters of Science in Advancing Practice in Physiotherapy from Ulster University in 2022.
-She is embarking upon a PhD journey commencing 2023.
+She is currently a doctoral research student at Cardiff Metropolitan University.
 She has over 13 years experience in the NHS, working in the team lead position prior to leaving to focus on research.
-She is passionate about bridging the gap between academia and clinical practice and is an associate member of the physical activity research group at Canterbury Christ Church University.
+She is passionate about bridging the gap between academia and clinical practice.

 In 2020 Gráinne won the Sport NI Research award for her involvement in developing the research base for physical activity and running postpartum.